UAE motorists can soon use, replace driving licence in Texas without tests

 This initiative aims to streamline procedures and ensure ease of movement for residents and visitors from both sides

-Driving licence holders in UAE and the State of Texas can replace their licences without knowledge or road tests, authorities announced on X.
+The new initiative aims to streamline procedures and enhance mobility, benefiting both residents and visitors in both countries.

-This initiative aims to streamline procedures and ensure ease of movement for residents and visitors from both sides.
+In general, those holding US licences have long been able to convert their permits to be able to legally drive in the emirate under its 'Markhoos' initiative.
+They are among those who can exchange their licences for a UAE-issued one without having to undergo tests.

-This comes as the UAE Ministry of Interior signed a Memorandum of Understanding with the Department of Public Safety in the US State of Texas, enabling mutual recognition and replacement of driving licenses issued by both entities.
+In Dubai, the process can be done online at a cost of about Dh900.
+(Check out this complete guide.)

 ALSO READ: